akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 * Through the attribute edit form
 * Through the delete shortcut in the grid

-When removing an attribute, all product values set for this attribute will be cleared.
-If you want to keep these attribute values, please read [read the dedicated section](Delete-an-attribute-and-keeping-the-related-data) to learn how to do it.
+When you remove an attribute, all the product values set for this attribute will be cleared.
+If you want to keep them, please read [the dedicated section](Delete-an-attribute-and-keeping-the-related-data).

 ::: warning
 If you cannot access the attribute page or if you cannot add/delete an attribute, it is probably because you do not have the permission to.